trufnetwork/truf-node-operator/docs/creating-config.md

-# Kwil Node Operator Configuration Guide
+# TSN Node Configuration Guide

-This guide outlines essential configurations for Kwil node operators.
+This guide outlines essential configurations for TSN Node operators.
 We'll use `kwil-admin` to generate the initial configuration file.

 ## Database Configuration